About 15 percent of couples nationwide have trouble conceiving, and as more men and women delay family planning, that number continues to rise.

 “The take home is it’s not always the woman’s medical issue.
 Couples could spend years trying to find out what’s wrong with the woman when really it’s a medical issue with the man, which results in valuable time lost in diagnosing the problem,” said Hsieh.
 “With my couples, I would say it’s about 50/50 when identifying fertility issues between men and women.”

-UC San Diego Health System has fertility specialists focused on and dedicated to the diagnosis and treatment of both men and women.
+UC San Diego Health has fertility specialists focused on and dedicated to the diagnosis and treatment of both men and women.

 “It’s a balanced approach where we can treat the couple simultaneously, optimizing their fertility chances,” said Hsieh.

 Treatment options range from medications, artificial insemination, microscopic surgery and in-vitro fertilization (IVF).

 “Our medical team works closely with each couple to develop a personalized treatment plan, depending on their needs and wishes,” said Agarwal.